coralproject/talk/docs/_docs/04-04-plugins-server.md

 matches the provided id.

 The function is async, and should return the user object that was created in the database, or null if the user wasn't found.
-The `jwt` paramenter of the object is the unpacked token, while `token` is the original jwt token string.
+The `jwt` parameter of the object is the unpacked token, while `token` is the original jwt token string.

 ### Routes